Morriz/backbone-revisited/README.md

 ### Some hacking was necessary

 But the hacking was very minimal this time.

+jQuery was made global on the server, and loaded from cdn on the client.

 I added " … || $" to the "Backbone.$ = … " line (line 46) to make cheerio's $ available on the server.
 (Again, I added node_modules/backbone to git to make it work out of the box.)